kgryte/github-get/README.md

 #### 'error'

-The `Query` instance emits an `error` event whenever a non-fatal error occurs; e.g., an invalid value is assigned to an attribute or HTTP response errors.
+A `Query` instance emits an `error` event whenever a non-fatal error occurs; e.g., an invalid value is assigned to an attribute or HTTP response errors.
 To capture `errors`,

 ``` javascript
 function onError( evt ) {